Vietnam condemns China's sea claims as "serious violation"

 Any display of naval assertiveness by India in the South China Sea would likely fuel concern that the navies of the two rapidly growing Asian giants could be on a collision course as they seek to protect trade routes and lock in the supply of coal, minerals and other raw material from foreign sources.

-Joshi described the modernization of China's navy as "truly impressive" and a source of major concern for India.
+Joshi described the modernisation of China's navy as "truly impressive" and a source of major concern for India.

 Asked what China would do if Indian navy entered the South China Sea to protect its oil interests, the Chinese Foreign Ministry spokesman, Hong, said China had "indisputable sovereignty" over the sea's islands and surrounding waters.